TN 53 (05-14)

 C. Overview of IDD for Czech Republic

-IDD payments sent to Czech Republic must be in Czech Republic Koruna accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Czech Republic.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Czech Republic direct deposit data